 When dealing with resonance, the biggest element to counteract is standing waves (or room modes).
 Room modes are directly proportional to the size and shape of the room in correlation to a certain frequency.
 As the sound waves reflect off of different walls, they have the ability to either sum together, boosting a frequency or cancel each other out, cutting a frequency.
 This results in some frequencies being louder and others quieter in different parts of the room.

 Furniture placement will go some way towards resolving this issue, as will carefully planned and positioned bass traps, which act to lessen standing wave effects by absorbing certain frequencies.
 The dimensions of a room (and aspects like whether the ceiling is sloped) will also either positively or negatively affect room resonance e.g. cube-shaped rooms are fundamentally poor in terms of acoustics.
-An experienced private cinema installer will be able to lay out certain options for achieving an acoustically amenable room layout, which helps hugely when it comes to ensuring that it is effectively sound treated.
+An experienced home cinema installer will be able to lay out certain options for achieving an acoustically amenable room layout, which helps hugely when it comes to ensuring that it is effectively sound treated.

-Other areas that need to be considered within a private cinema in terms of audio include the flooring and windows.
+Other areas that need to be considered within a home cinema room in terms of audio include the flooring and windows.
 With the former, you ideally want to avoid hard floor reflections by laying carpet; while with the latter it is better if there are no windows present, as light entry is a separate issue that can affect the cinematic experience.
 However, if there is no option but to have windows, then it is important to ensure that sound-absorbing curtains or blinds are employed to prevent sound issues caused by reflections of sound waves off the glass.